Supreme Court allows Trump to continue ‘roving’ ICE patrols in California

 “Importantly,” Kavanaugh added, “reasonable suspicion means only that immigration officers may briefly stop the individual and inquire about immigration status.”

-Kavanaugh also launched into a broader discussion about immigration in his lengthy concurrence.
+Kavanaugh used his 10-page concurrence to launch into a broader discussion about the debate around illegal immigration.

+“To be sure, I recognize and fully appreciate that many (not all, but many) illegal immigrants come to the United States to escape poverty and the lack of freedom and opportunities in their home countries,” he wrote.

 “The court’s order is troubling for another reason: It is entirely unexplained,” Sotomayor wrote.
 “In the last eight months, this court’s appetite to circumvent the ordinary appellate process and weigh in on important issues has grown exponentially.”